aprilprchal/CSC210_F20/labs/Lab0/readme.md

 ### YOUR ASSIGNMENT

 Follow the steps above to redo the zyBook assignments of Ch.
-18. Create a helper function to take in user input to put into an array.
+18 **IN A NEW JAVA PROJECT IN YOUR EDITOR (e.g. NetBeans, Intelli-J, Visual Studio Code)**.
+Create a helper function to take in user input to put into an array.
 Then write methods for each exercise using the method signatures as indicated:

 1. 18.14 Find the middle item.
 	```Java